How Restaurants Got So Loud

 Read: The paradox of American restaurants

 Architects also had different conceptions of what ideal work and leisure spaces should sound like.
-In the early-to-mid 20th century, designers were startled to discover that they might have some control on the aural impression of a physical space.
+In the early to mid-20th century, designers were startled to discover that they might have some control over the aural impression of a physical space.
 Just as automobiles and kitchen appliances were seen as technological solutions to problems of everyday life, so ambient noise shifted from a symbol of progress in the machine age to a problem it produced—one that demanded a solution.

 Early acoustics materials focused on absorbing sound—soaking up sonic energy rather than reflecting it.
 That approach produced its own idiosyncratic soundscape.
 As the science historian Emily Thompson explains in her book The Soundscape of Modernity, absorptive materials removed reverberation, producing “clear and direct” sound.
 “In a culture preoccupied with noise and efficiency,” Thompson writes, “reverberation became just another form of noise, an unnecessary sound that was inefficient and best eliminated.”